kipland-m/imgy/README.md

 is that when we add an int to an address, it will represent the address 'x' amount of bytes away from the original address. (where x = `(i * row_stride)`) So we are practically saying hey, make this element in our row_pointers array to be the address of `full_buffer` `x` amount of bytes away.

+We are reading our scanlines from the provided image into our buffer with our while loop.
+This allows us to access RGB pixel data like so:
+	  `printf("pixel 0: R%d G%d B%d\n", full_buffer[0], full_buffer[1], full_buffer[2]); /* first pixel first row */
+	  `printf("pixel 3360: R%d G%d B%d\n", full_buffer[10078], full_buffer[10079], full_buffer[10080]); /* last pixel first row */`
+I know that it seems weird to access pixel data about pixel 3360 at `[10078]` but due to the nature of dealing with RGB data, each byte will represent Red, Green, Blue in the rows of our buffer.

+But hey, NOW WE HAVE A BUFFER FULL OF PIXEL DATA!
+What's next?
+Now, we can start writing our resizing function.
+This function will take in a few things, like our `decomp` struct and our `full_buffer` that we will refer to as the `input_buffer` in the context of resizing.
+Our resizing function will deal with things similarly to our read function, like setting up a `resize_buffer` (to store the RGB data about our new image) getting the row stride for this resize buffer, row pointers blah blah blah.. all that jazz
+But the real FAT of the function will be in our meticulously crafted nested for loop- this for loop will handle setting our row pointers as the for loop in our `read_jpeg` function did, but this about the only similarity to that loop.
+In the outer loop, we will iterate on the amount of ROWS in our image.
+We have a nifty variable calculation